AngelRuizMoreno/Jupyter_Dock/README.md

 **Jupyter Dock is a set of Jupyter Notebooks for performing molecular docking protocols interactively, as well as visualizing, converting file formats and analyzing the results.** <br><br>

 **See Jupyter Docks in action in my personal website: [chem-workflows](https://chem-workflows.com/)** <br><br>

 These notebooks are Python 3 compatible.
 Each protocol and Jupyter notebook has its own test folder for testing and reproducibility evaluation.

+For all notebooks, the demonstration includes the use of AutoDock Vina and Ledock.
+When available, some alternatives are mentioned in the protocol.

 The notebooks includes whole protocols for: